Liddle Kiddles: The doll

-Also that year, Mattel introduced the Kozmic Kiddle series of 4 glow-in-dark aliens in space ships, the Tea Party Kiddles portraying little girls dressing up as fancy ladies, each coming with a fancy child-sized tea cup and saucer.
+Also that year, Mattel introduced the Kozmic Kiddle series of 4 glow-in-the-dark aliens in space ships, the Tea Party Kiddles portraying little girls dressing up as fancy ladies, each coming with a fancy child-sized tea cup and saucer.
 The Zoolery Kiddles were also released.
 These were 4 tiny animals about the size of the previous year's Jewelry Kiddles that came in tiny cages that could be worn as Jewelry.
-There were additional Ride and Run Skediddles added to that series too and Lucky Locket Kiddles were re-released in bright gold lockets that collectors refer to as "Gold Rush" lockets.
+There were additional Ride and Run Skediddles added to that series too, and Lucky Locket Kiddles were re-released in bright gold lockets that collectors refer to as "Gold Rush" lockets.

-In 1970 there was a global oil crisis making plastics, especially vinyl (since it is derived from petroleum-based products) harder and more expensive for toy companies to buy.
+In 1970, a global oil crisis occurred, making plastics, especially vinyl (which is derived from petroleum-based products), more expensive and difficult for toy companies to obtain.
 Mattel still released some Kiddles that year, but drastic cuts led to Riddlers being discontinued.
-Many design concepts for new kiddles and several new series never made it to production.
+Many design concepts for new Kiddles and several new series never made it to production.

-Mattel records were researched by Paris Langford for the creation of her Liddle Kiddles value guide released in 1996.
-Paris included original concept art and a section showing pictures of prototype dolls that actually were underway at the time that Mattel stopped the line.
+Paris Langford researched Mattel records to create her Liddle Kiddles value guide, released in 1996.
+Langford included original concept art and a section showing pictures of prototype dolls that actually were underway at the time that Mattel stopped the line.
 There were new concepts for fresh Jewelry Kiddle series, some dressed as bumble bees or tiny mermaids.
 The Bigger Body dolls with wire skeletons had a series underway centered around Circus Performers.
-Many of these records have since been destroyed according to Mattel.
-Paris Langford value guide now stands as one of the final records of these lost designs that never made it into production.
+Many of these records have since been destroyed, according to Mattel.
+Paris Langford's value guide now stands as one of the final records of these lost designs that never made it into production.